antonioang/antonioang/README.md

 <!-- ## Hi there 👋 -->
 ## 👋 Hi there, welcome to my GitHub!

-No grand plan here — just experiments, half-finished ideas, and things I build for fun.
+No grand plan here — just experiments and half-finished ideas.

-💡 I like tinkering with code, scripts, and random concepts just to see what happens.
-🧩 Sometimes it works.
-Sometimes... not so much, but that’s part of the fun.
-📂 You’ll find a bit of everything here — prototypes, tests, and projects I might finish one day.

 ---

-### 🧠 Mostly playing around with
+### Mostly playing around with
 - 🟨 JavaScript
 - 🟦 TypeScript
 - 🦀 Rust